-- Check engine oil level - · Check windshield washer fluid level - Check the tire inflation pressures and look for unusual wear or damage - Check the fluid levels of the coolant reservoir, brake master cylinder, power steering and transmission as needed
+- Check engine oil level. - Check windshield washer fluid level.

+- Check tire pressure and look for unusual wear or damage.
+Rotate tires at the first sign of irregular wear, even if it occurs before the oil indicator system turns on. - Check the fluid levels of the coolant reservoir, brake master cylinder, power steering and transmission (four-speed only) and fill as needed. - Check function of all interior and exterior lights.

-Required Maintenance Intervals.
+Required Maintenance Intervals